describo/documentation/src/profiles/profile-structure.md

 ## Resolve

-The resolve section allows you to specify that entities linked from relationship type entities (e.g.
+The resolve section allows you to specify that entities linked from linking type entities (e.g.
-Relationships and Actions - Create, Move, Update etc.) are to be displayed.
+Relationships and Actions - Create, Move, Update etc.) are to be displayed as well.

 See [All about resolve](./resolve.md) for more information.

 ## Classes

-This section contains class definitions a user can use in their dataset description.
-The structure is similar to the hide and layouts sections above where the key is the stringified `@type` and it provides the definition of what can and can't be described to the UI.
+This section contains class definitions users can use in their descriptions.

 See [Classes and Inputs for a detailed account of this section.](./classes-and-inputs.md)